fda99940-alt/Battlegamev2/README.md

 ## Running

 Open `index.html` in a modern browser.
 No build step or server is required—the UI is fully interactive out of the box.
-Try several games, tweak Rows/Cols/Faces/Mines/rotation/flip counts, switch `Board: Cube` / `Board: 2D`, toggle themes/languages, and use the history tools to replay or delete previous runs.
+Try several games, tweak Rows/Cols/Faces/Mines/rotation/flip counts, switch `Board: Cube` / `Board: 2D`, choose a renderer (`DOM`, `Canvas`, `SVG`) from the controls dropdown, toggle themes/languages, and use the history tools to replay or delete previous runs.

 ## Key features

 1. **Keyboard-focused controls**: Arrow keys move focus, Enter/Space reveal, and F flags—every action works without a mouse.
 2. **Mouse camera controls (3D mode)**: Left-drag orbits the board, and mouse wheel zooms in/out with a camera-depth transform (non-distorting) so perspective remains stable while inspecting dense layouts.
 3. **Board mode switch**: Toggle between `Board: Cube` (3D dice-style board) and `Board: 2D` (single front-face plane).
 Switching mode starts a fresh board with mode-appropriate cell/mine limits.
+4. **Renderer mode switch**: Choose `DOM`, `Canvas`, or `SVG` from the controls dropdown. `DOM` preserves native button-grid behavior, `Canvas` favors draw performance on bigger boards, and `SVG` gives crisp scalable vector cells with class-based styling and easy hit testing.
-4. **Face presets + scaling**: Select dice-style face counts (`4`, `6`, `8`, `12`, `20`) and enter mines/specials per face.
+5. **Face presets + scaling**: Select dice-style face counts (`4`, `6`, `8`, `12`, `20`) and enter mines/specials per face.
 Values are multiplied by active face count (1 in `2D`, selected faces in `Cube`) when generating a run.
 The settings panel shows a live multiplier/total summary before applying.
-5. **Difficulty presets**: Easy/Medium/Hard buttons seed the recommended inputs and immediately restart with that setup while highlighting the active preset.
+6. **Difficulty presets**: Easy/Medium/Hard buttons seed the recommended inputs and immediately restart with that setup while highlighting the active preset.
-6. **Rotation & flip fields**: Reveal specials to rotate the board or mirror it horizontally/vertically, and optionally disable these effects with “Specials: on/off”.
+7. **Rotation & flip fields**: Reveal specials to rotate the board or mirror it horizontally/vertically, and optionally disable these effects with “Specials: on/off”.
-7. **Dog special tile**: Discovering a Dog tile flags a random unmarked mine automatically, so every good sniff buys you a little safety without touching the mine count input or flagging manually.
+8. **Dog special tile**: Discovering a Dog tile flags a random unmarked mine automatically, so every good sniff buys you a little safety without touching the mine count input or flagging manually.
-8. **Guardian special tile**: Stepping on a Guardian tile arms a temporary shield that automatically flags the next mine you would have hit, letting you recover without ending the run.
+9. **Guardian special tile**: Stepping on a Guardian tile arms a temporary shield that automatically flags the next mine you would have hit, letting you recover without ending the run.
-9. **Cheat view**: “Show mines” temporarily highlights raw mine locations and special tiles for inspection before you commit to a move.
+10. **Cheat view**: “Show mines” temporarily highlights raw mine locations and special tiles for inspection before you commit to a move.
-10. **History + replay**: Runs capture timestamps, configurations, board mode, layouts, mine positions, special trigger counts, and action sequences; the panel shows each run’s board type, and replay auto-switches to the corresponding mode before playback.
+11. **History + replay**: Runs capture timestamps, configurations, board mode, layouts, mine positions, special trigger counts, and action sequences; the panel shows each run’s board type, and replay auto-switches to the corresponding mode before playback.
 In cube mode, replay camera motion follows each revealed cell so the active face stays in view.
 History supports result/date filters, paginated loading (`Show more`), and a bounded internal scroll area so long lists stay contained.
 Each entry also exposes a copyable room code plus a join form for instant replays.
-11. **Seed sharing**: A deterministic seed string above the board encodes configuration plus RNG state so the same board/special placement can be recreated by copying/pasting the seed (even into prompts).
+12. **Seed sharing**: A deterministic seed string above the board encodes configuration plus RNG state so the same board/special placement can be recreated by copying/pasting the seed (even into prompts).
-12. **Persistence**: LocalStorage keeps runs (`mindsweeperRuns`), board mode (`mindsweeperBoardMode`), active theme (`mindsweeperTheme`), locale, and history panel collapse state so your setup survives reloads.
+13. **Persistence**: LocalStorage keeps runs (`mindsweeperRuns`), board mode (`mindsweeperBoardMode`), renderer mode (`mindsweeperRenderer`), active theme (`mindsweeperTheme`), locale, and history panel collapse state so your setup survives reloads.
-13. **Localization-ready**: Every UI string routes through the `TRANSLATIONS` map; the dropdown shows flag + name, and selecting a new locale rewrites hero text, labels, hints, and status messages (including playful dialects like Klingon, Pirate, LOLcat, and Braille).
+14. **Localization-ready**: Every UI string routes through the `TRANSLATIONS` map; the dropdown shows flag + name, and selecting a new locale rewrites hero text, labels, hints, and status messages (including playful dialects like Klingon, Pirate, LOLcat, and Braille).
-14. **Hero personas**: Multilingual hero text changes tone per locale, covering canonical translations plus fantasy/dialect voices (Yoda, Elvish, Melodia, Angry mode, etc.).
+15. **Hero personas**: Multilingual hero text changes tone per locale, covering canonical translations plus fantasy/dialect voices (Yoda, Elvish, Melodia, Angry mode, etc.).
-15. **Commentary avatar**: An above-board avatar narrates each move, keeps a rolling five-line conversation history, lets you choose between the polite guide, the evil heckler, the anime-inspired “cute” bunny, or the teasing anime girl, and tapping the portrait briefly reveals the dropdown so you can change voices without adding extra chrome.
+16. **Commentary avatar**: An above-board avatar narrates each move, keeps a rolling five-line conversation history, lets you choose between the polite guide, the evil heckler, the anime-inspired “cute” bunny, or the teasing anime girl, and tapping the portrait briefly reveals the dropdown so you can change voices without adding extra chrome.
-16. **Avatar bios**:
+17. **Avatar bios**:
     - **Friendly (🤖)**: Steady, encouraging narration that celebrates every safe reveal and flags each learnable pattern with calm optimism.
     - **Evil (😈)**: Taunting, dramatic commentary that enjoys every misstep and reminds you the mines are always hungry—good for players who enjoy contrarian banter.
     - **Cute (🐰)**: Sugary anime-style cheers, encouragement, and sparkle-filled whispers that treat every special as a confetti moment.
     - **Teasing (😜)**: Flirty, teasing remarks that pull no punches about the board’s drama and add extra flavor to any hot streak or failure.
     - **Megumin (🧙‍♀️)**: Explosion-obsessed spellcaster who narrates in bombastic, cosplay-ready bursts and treats every special tile as a stage for “Explosion!”
     - **Friren (🧝‍♀️)**: Calm, wandering mage with meditative, storybook commentary that steadies the pace and highlights quiet lessons even amid chaos.
-17. **Win/loss polish**: Winning reveals every mine before declaring victory, matching the loss behavior so the board state is obvious either way.
+18. **Win/loss polish**: Winning reveals every mine before declaring victory, matching the loss behavior so the board state is obvious either way.

 ## Future improvements